Mishcon de Reya page structure

 8. 'processor' means a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller;

 9. 'recipient' means a natural or legal person, public authority, agency or another body, to which the personal data are disclosed, whether a third party or not.
-However, public authorities which may receive personal data in the framework of a particular inquiry in accordance domestic law shall not be regarded as recipients; the processing of those data by those public authorities shall be in compliance with the applicable data protection rules according to the purposes of the processing;
+However, public authorities which may receive personal data in the framework of a particular inquiry in accordance with domestic law shall not be regarded as recipients; the processing of those data by those public authorities shall be in compliance with the applicable data protection rules according to the purposes of the processing;

 10. 'third party' means a natural or legal person, public authority, agency or body other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor, are authorised to process personal data;